kiteco/issue-tracker/README.md

 experience.
 * __Editor plugins:__ Kite provides integrations with a variety of editors.
 These plugins talk to the Kite Engine based on user interactions within the editor.
-* __Kite Copilot:__ Standalone documentation tool that can show you docs for the Python object underneath your editor's cursor.
+* __Kite Copilot:__ Companion documentation tool that can show you docs for the Python object underneath your editor's cursor.

 If you're a new user, you can [__download Kite here__](https://kite.com/download).